I Wish Co-Founder, Partner, Ronan Daly Jermyn

-Caroline embarked on the I Wish journey with Gillian and Ruth because she could see the opportunity in STEM, but with less than 25% of the STEM workforce in Ireland being women she realised that there was a risk that her own daughter would not participate in the jobs of tomorrow, all she wants for her is equal opportunity of choice.
+Caroline embarked on the I Wish journey with fellow co-founders because she could see the opportunity in STEM, but with less than 25% of the STEM workforce in Ireland being women she realised that there was a risk that her own daughter would not participate in the jobs of tomorrow, all she wants for her is equal opportunity of choice.

 Anne O' Leary

-As CEO of Vodafone, Anne is committed to continued investment in Ireland’s telecommunications infrastructure.
+As CEO of Vodafone, Anne is committed to continued investment in Ireland’s telecommunications infrastructure, resulting in Vodafone’s nationwide rollout of 4G and most recently the launch of 5G.
 She is also overseeing SIRO, Vodafone’s joint venture with the ESB, who are investing €450m in the roll out of high-speed fibre broadband across Ireland.

-Additionally Anne is driving the gigabit society agenda in Ireland– with the explicit goal of access for everyone to 1 gigabit broadband speed.
-Equality of connectivity will change how everyone in Ireland lives, works and plays.
+Additionally, Anne is driving the gigabit society agenda in Ireland– with the explicit goal of access for everyone to 1 gigabit broadband speed.
+Equality of connectivity and the benefits that digital brings will change how everyone in Ireland lives, works and plays.